 When printing, a typical ink-jet printer for residential usage consumes 30 to 50 watts of power; in sleep mode, most printers consume 3 to 5 watts of power.
 In an office setting, commercial printers utilize 30 to 50 watts on standby and 300 to 500 watts when printing.

-Now that you have a better understanding of how many watts does a gaming laptop use and the factors that influence how much power your laptop consumes, you can choose how you want to find out how much electricity your laptop consumes.
+Now that you have a better understanding of how many watts a gaming laptop use and the factors that influence how much power your laptop consumes, you can choose how you want to find out how much electricity your laptop consumes.

 Try Google Search For This Topic: